omar2007163/arduino-simple-app/README.md

 # arduino-simple-app
 # we need to do this project:
 * dht tempreture and humidity sensor.
-* lcd 16×2 with I2c for coniction.
+* lcd 16×2 with I2c for conniction.
 * joy stick module.
 * push buttun.

+# connictions are:

 # dht 11:
 *           gnd==9